-You can open a physical disk, a logical drive, or a partition from the Recovery Explorer.
+You can open a physical disk, a logical drive, or a partition from the Recovery Explorer view on page 8.
 If you performed scanning, you can also open a file from the list of found files.

 In Disk Editor you can view and edit following disk objects:

 To open an object, do one of the following: